Alxandr/master-thesis/src/chapter-3/mitm.md

 of itself.
 Only by modifying the responses coming from the LMS or by crafting custom requests going there are we able to gain access to restricted resources.
-If the LMS system has any security exploits like the client deciding whether or not an answer to a question is correct this would enable us to forge requests going to the LMS just telling the LMS that we answered all the questions correctly.
-This however is not the case with Inspera Assessment.
-Instead, from the data I've seen going between Safe Exam Browser and Inspera Assessment for demo exams that were set up so I could do this testing it seems that they simply store the answers to the questions, and figuring out whether or not they are correct is either done on the server, or at a later time by a human.
+If the LMS system has any security exploits like the client deciding whether or not an answer to a question is correct, this would enable us to forge requests going to the LMS just telling it that we answered all the questions correctly.
+This however, is not the case with Inspera Assessment.
+Instead, from the data I've seen going between Safe Exam Browser and Inspera Assessment for demo exams that were set up so I could do this testing, it seems that they simply store the answers to the questions, and figuring out whether or not they are correct is either done on the server, or at a later time by a human.

 ![Accessing Wikipedia inside Inspera Assessment running in Safe Exam Browser.](src/chapter-3/wiki){#fig:wikipedia}